The best merchant service providers and credit card processing companies

 What help and support does takepayments offer?

 takepayments provides an impressive range of help and support options, including via phone, email, live chat and even a knowledge centre.
-We would have liked to have seen a forum included though, and unfortunately its support doesn’t operate 24/7.
+Unfortunately though, its support isn’t available 24/7.
 Take a look at Worldpay or Barclaycard for all-hours assistance.

 What our researchers think

-The standout feature of takepayments for me is that everything is bespoke and fitted to you and your companies needs.
-They don’t offer a one size fits all package and this is going to give your business the best chance of growing organically and know that you’re never paying more than you should for transaction fees.
+The standout feature of takepayments for me is that everything is bespoke and fitted to you and your company’s needs.
+They don’t offer a one-size-fits-all package and this is going to give your business the best chance of growing organically and give you the knowledge that you’re never paying more than you should for transaction fees.

 Ollie Simpson profile photo